 - Chiropractic subject to a calendar year maximum of \$1,000 per participant.
 Adjustments and manipulations performed by other covered professionals will also be applied to this \$1,000 calendar year maximum. - Physical, occupational and/or speech therapy performed by a licensed physical, occupational or speech therapist to include exercise physical therapy, occupational therapy and speech therapy that is prescribed by a physician and is restorative in nature.
-Benefits are limited to therapeutic exercise activity and the initial testing thereof that is designed to promote the restoration of useful physical function that was lost or impaired due to an illness or injury. - Home health care provided by a home health agency team.
-Home health care must replace an inpatient admission, be prescribed by the attending physician, be limited to the homebound and be therapeutic and curative in nature. - Hospice services provided by a hospice agency team requires pre-certification by Med-Care Management
+Benefits are limited to therapeutic exercise activity and the initial testing thereof that is designed to promote the restoration of useful physical function that was lost or impaired due to an illness or injury (see page 6 for specific pre-certification guidelines). - Home health care provided by a home health agency team.
+Home health care must replace an inpatient admission, be prescribed by the attending physician, be limited to the homebound and be therapeutic and curative in nature. - · Hospice services provided by a hospice agency team.